algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSExp.md

 Time complexity:
 <code>
-   Average case     <i>O(nlogn)</i>
+   Average case     <i>O(n log n)</i>
    Worst case       <i>O(n<sup>2</sup>)</i>
-   Best case        <i>O(nlogn)</i>
+   Best case        <i>O(n log n)</i>

-Note: Worst case in simple quicksort occurs when a file is already sorted, since the partition is highly asymmetrical.
+Note: Worst case in quicksort occurs when a file is already sorted, since the partition is highly asymmetrical.
 Improvements such as median-of-three quicksort make a significant improvement, although worst case behaviour is still possible.
 </code>

 Space complexity is O(1), that is, no extra space is required.